swimmingly/yodrew.github.io/index-old.md

 -->

-#### relief, rest, recovery
+## a complete manual

 Hygienic darkroom retreating consists of resting in an absolutely dark room for days, alone, with food.
 Why do this?

-- instant relief from distress and overstimulation
-- profound rest from exhaustion
-- complete recovery from injury and illness

-Healing super-intensifies.
-Energy, clarity, and joy return.
-Health and sanity are restored.
+To recover psychic balance by taking refuge from the sensory over-stimulation of civilized existence.

+This seemingly trivial contrast can lead to a remarkable and lasting restoration of your well-being, making the darkroom a powerful tool.

-The book is a complete manual.
-It explains why a retreat works, how to do it, and how to make a darkroom.
+The book explains why a retreat works, how to do it, and how to make a darkroom, including detailed plans and instructions to attain these effects in your own home.

-#### toward a hygienic psychology
+## toward a hygienic psychology

-Indigenous and spiritual traditions have used darkness for millennia.
+Spiritual traditions have used darkness for millennia.
 This is the first approach to darkness---and psychology---based on hygiene.
-Not just cleanliness, hygiene is the biological science of health.
-It is based on life's self-preserving nature and its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc. These same principles apply to healing from psychic trauma and illness.
+Not just cleanliness, hygiene is an entire philosophy of health.
+It is based on life's self-preserving nature, and its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.

-Hygiene began teaching industrial society to appreciate nature's way in 1832.
-Worldwide massive improvements in public health resulted.
-Little acknowledged, hygiene remains history’s most successful and influential approach to health.
+Since 1832, hygiene has taught industrial society appreciation for nature's way.
+Worldwide massive increases in public health quickly resulted.
+Though little acknowledged, hygiene remains history’s most successful and influential approach to health.

-A hygienic darkroom retreat provides normal conditions, temporarily extended, of profound rest.
-The psyche proceeds to heal itself.
-The conscious self merely supports this _autonomic_ self-healing by maintaining conditions, with reliably miraculous results.
+As with fasting, a hygienic darkroom retreat is a set of normal conditions, temporarily extended.
+Healing occurs by itself.
+The conscious self merely supports this _autonomic_ self-healing by maintaining conditions.

+Hygiene has long excelled in caring for the self-healing body.
+With darkroom retreating, hygiene now has an equally effective way of caring for the self-healing soul.
+This completes hygiene and holds staggering implications for individuals, society, and the world.

-<span style="font-size:.5em">_continue reading online_</span> [&gt;](/dedication)
+<span style="font-size:.6em">_continue reading online_</span> [&gt;](/dedication)
 {:.arrow}

-#### ebook
+## ebook

 - get it at [leanpub](https://leanpub.com/darkroomretreat)
     - free/pay what you like